matusm/LaserMod/README.md

 ### Examples

 ```
-LaserMod -n100 -p"/dev/tty.usbserial-FTY594BQ" --comment="test-mac"
+LaserMod T10_CCL-K11_FSB_20240904_103049
 ```
-Use 20 samples per measurement, write a comment in the log file, and use the given serial port.
-The log file has the default name `optometer.log` and is located in the current working directory.
+Processes the file T10_CCL-K11_FSB_20240904_103049.csv and when successful, writes the results in file T10_CCL-K11_FSB_20240904_103049.prn in the current working directory.
+Only the value of the modulation width is displayed.
+The gate time is interpreted as 10 µs.
+The time stamp was added to the file name by the counter.

 ```
-optometer --port="COM3" --logfile="C:\temp\MyLogFile.txt"
+LaserMod -v -n1000 gate5_BEV1d_01 BEV1mod01
 ```
-Use 10 samples per measurement (default) and use the given serial port.
-The full path of the log file is given.
-If the directory `C:\temp` does not exist, the programm will crash.
+Processes the file gate5_BEV1d_01.csv and when successful, writes the results in file BEV1mod01.prn in the current working directory.
+All evaluated parameters are displayed (verbatim).
+The gate time is interpreted as 5 µs.

 Counter settings
 ----------------